Amanzunge/Waypoint-Application/README.md

 ## Compatibility
 - Tested with DJI Mavic 3 Pro
 - Produces DJI Fly-compatible KMZ files (with waypoint actions and gimbal rotation)

-## License
-This project is open-source and provided under the MIT License.

----
-Made with ❤️ for custom drone mission planning.